sfdeloach/learn-angular/README.md

   [srvElement]="serverElement"
 ></app-server-element>
 ```
-When sending, or outputting, properties from a child component to a parent component, it is typically initiated by an event, such as the click of a button.
+When a child component outputs properties to a parent component, it is typically initiated by an event, such as the click of a button.
 A method in the child component model should emit this event via a property setup with the special decorator function `@Output()`:
 ```
 // This happens second, sending the object 'T' to parent view as an $event object
 @Output() serverCreated = new EventEmitter<{T}>();